eidge/eidge.github.io/_posts/2015-12-19-Building-An-API-Facade-With-Elixir.md

 Needless to say, it’s blazingly fast!

-(this should probably go into the sum part) I’m quite impressed I must say, seeing render times measured in microseconds is just something you’re not used to when you’re developing a Rails application.

 ### Building API’s with phoenix

 With the market revolving more and more around smartphone and multi-client applications, I’ve been writing API based applications for a while now.